Drive-in movie scene at Patriot Place a hit with people seeking safe outlet for entertainment

 As is the case throughout much of the country, drive-ins regionally are making a comeback as people seek a safe outlet for entertainment after months confined to their homes during the coronavirus pandemic.

-The new pop-up drive-in at Patriot Place in Foxboro on Saturday became one of those venues, attracting families like Rob and Lorin Bradley of Foxboro and their three children, Gavin, 9; Kaylynn, 11; Brynn, 4; as well as their black Labrador retriever Kendall to the event.
+The new pop-up drive-in at Patriot Place Saturday became one of those venues, attracting families like Rob and Lorin Bradley of Foxboro and their three children, Gavin, 9; Kaylynn, 11; Brynn, 4; as well as their black Labrador retriever Kendall to the event.

 “We are very excited.
 It gave us something to look forward to and get out of the house.
 We have never done a drive-in movie as a family,” Lorin Bradley said as the family pulled up to a spot in front of the movie screen.